meken/pod-identity/README.md

 ## Identities

-The identity we'll configure needs to be created in the resource group in which worker nodes are deployed.
+The identity we'll configure we'll be put in a resource group in which worker nodes are deployed.
 This is different from the resource group where AKS is created.
-In order to get that you can run this command and store the result in a variable.
+In order to get that you can run the command below and store the result in a variable.
 Note that you could use any other resource group as well, this example is inspired by the old method of pod-identity assignment which required the identity to be created in this specific resource group.

 ```bash
 ID_RG=`az aks show -g $RG -n $AKS --query nodeResourceGroup -o tsv`